Human rights

 The foundation for our human rights work

-Our global Human Rights Policy reflects Huhtamaki’s commitment to human rights as set forth in the United Nations International Bill of Human Rights and taking into account the United Nation’s Guiding Principles on Business and Human Rights (UNGP).
+Our global Human Rights Policy reflects Huhtamaki’s commitment to respecting human rights and expresses our support of internationally recognized principles and frameworks on human rights, such as the International Bill of Human Rights and the ILO Declaration on Fundamental Principles and Rights at Work.